|(a) Adequate provider network. The LMHA and MCO must

 (ii) activate the immediate screening and assessment

-processes as described in §412.321 of this title (relating to
+processes as described in §301.351 of this subchapter (relating

 (iii) provide or obtain mental health community services

 or other necessary interventions to stabilize the crisis.

 (C) Urgent care services.
 If the screening indicates

 that an individual needs urgent care services, a QMHP-CS must within